The mission of the Elections Division is to uphold a reputation for transparent, accurate, accessible and accountable

 Multnomah County Elections conducts all local, city, county, state and federal elections for the citizens of Multnomah County.
 Local elections include boards of directors for schools and special districts as well as local measures.
 City elections include those for city offices as well as annexations and other city issues.
 County elections are for county officers and county measures.
 State elections include Oregon House and Senate races as well as state-wide offices and state measures.
 Federal elections include Congressional, US Senate and Presidential races.

-Multnomah County Elections has 10 employees who work at the Elections Office.
-For major elections, Multnomah County employees as many as 300 temporary election workers.
+Multnomah County Elections has 11 employees who work at the Elections Office.
+For major elections, Multnomah County employs as many as 300 temporary election workers.
 Each election cycle takes anywhere from three months to eight months from beginning to end.
 All elections in Oregon are held by mail.
-There are currently about 438,000 registered voters in Multnomah County (as of May 2015).
-Multnomah County currently uses an optical scan system to count ballots, but will be switching to a new digital system in 2015.
+There are currently about 483,000 registered voters in Multnomah County (as of July 2016).
+Multnomah County uses a digital system to count ballots called Clear Ballot.

 Opportunities for Observation Observers play an important role in the elections process and provide an objective review of the vote counting process.
 The public is welcome to observe.
 For more information about election observation, please contact us.